Anoushka-0410/CPS_LAB/src/Components/components.md

 - this reusable card component is used to to represent a member in the PresentMembers page.
 - it contains the name, qualification, image and category of the member as props.

+## 5) src/Components/ResearchCard

+- this card is used for mapping subpages of the page Research Focus.
+- it contains an image, title text and an icon.

+## 6) src/Components/ResearchTitleCard

+- this card is for the title cards of the subpages of Research Focus page.
+- it contains a background image and title.

+## 7)